 At one time, before the Industrial Revolution, there may have been more than 30,000 different varieties of apples.
 They were so widespread and popular across the Northern Hemisphere that different regional varieties flourished wherever they grew (see the section on planting).
 Now, it is thought that there are only 7,500 different apple varieties left globally.

-After industrialization, uniform seeds and practices were developed that made many of the local varieties obsolete.
+After industrialization, orchards shifted to uniform cultivars and practices that pushed many local varieties out of existence.
 For one, the shape, size, and layout of orchards changed dramatically.
-New orchard layouts gave way to new machinery and equipment but also higher yields.
+The new layouts gave way to new machinery and equipment but also higher yields.
 And varieties were selected for their commercial fitness.
-It was during this time that the Red Delicious became popular and pretty much changed the industry.
-An orchard that once grew hundreds of different varieties was maybe now producing only 10.
+It was during this time that the Red Delicious rose in popularity (discovered in the 1870s, mass-marketed starting in the 1890s, renamed in 1914), shaping U.S. apple production for decades.
+Many orchards that once grew dozens, sometimes hundreds, of different local varieties consolidated down to a handful of commercially favored ones.

 Here are the top apple varieties in the U.S. and when they are in season.